Apache Cassandra MVP Program

 The Last Pickle Inc.

-Nate McCall has over 12 years of server side systems and software development experience.
-He is currently development lead for the Usergrid platform at Apigee and is also the lead developer and release manager of the open source Hector client for Apache Cassandra.
-Prior to Apigee, Nathan was with DataStax where he held several positions including team lead for DataStax Enterprise, and developer evangelist while occasionally conducting Apache Cassandra training sessions for DataStax customers.
+Nate McCall has over 14 years of server side systems and software development experience.
+Most recently, he was development lead for the AppServices platform at Apigee.
+Among the many day to day tasks of coding, scheduling and team management on the core product, he also worked directly with Fortune 500 clients on deploying and tuning multi-datacenter Cassandra clusters for Apigee products.
+Prior to Apigee, Nate was an early employee at DataStax where he held several positions including team lead for DataStax Enterprise, and developer evangelist - all while occasionally conducting Apache Cassandra training sessions for DataStax customers.

 The Last Pickle, Inc.

 Aaron Morton is the Co Founder & Principal Consultant at The Last Pickle (thelastpickle.com).
 A professional services company that works with clients to deliver and improve Apache Cassandra based solutions.
-He's based in New Zealand, is an Apache Cassandra Committer and part of the DataStax Cassandra Rebel Elite program.
+He\'s based in New Zealand, is an Apache Cassandra Committer and a DataStax MVP for Apache Cassandra.

 Health Market Science